Key learnings from launching TranslatePress, a WordPress multilingual plugin that anyone can use

 Development and new features

 Development-wise our focus was always on keeping TranslatePress as simple as possible.
 We understand that that’s where its true power lies.

 This is something we always keep in mind when adding new features or deciding if something should be part of the plugin core.

 Our plugin development direction and new features are mainly influenced by user feedback.
 The more people use the plugin, the more accurate feedback we can act upon.

 The main things currently on our development roadmap are:

-- Add support for displaying different images based on language (IN PROGRESS)
+- Add support for displaying different images based on language (DONE);

 This means offering our users the ability to send content to professional translators and receive the translated text back directly from the plugin UI.